-Historic Sites of Manitoba: Canadian Northern Railway St. Boniface Station / la Vieille Gare Restaurant (630 Des Meurons Street, Winnipeg)
+Historic Sites of Manitoba: Canadian Northern Railway Station / la Vieille Gare Restaurant (630 Des Meurons Street, Winnipeg)

 This Canadian Northern Railway railway St. Boniface Station building on Des Meurons Street in Winnipeg was first planned in the summer of 1913 as a $35,000 facility, though by the time construction began around early November, plans had been trimmed-down to about $15,000.
 The terminal was completed early the following year by Benoit & Company, and opened 27 March 1914.
 It operated in the early 1950s and was later converted into a restaurant in 1970.

-The former Canadian National Railway St. Boniface Station and railway car (May 2017)
+The former Canadian National Railway station in St. Boniface and railway car (September 2018)

 Source: Nathan Kramer